eddylongshanks/ReactSandbox/fundamentals.md

     const addHouse = () => {
-        // Don't change 'houses' directly here, treat it like a private field, accessed only via the setHouses function setHouses([
+        // Don't change 'houses' directly here, treat it like a private field, accessed only via the setHouses function
+        // c# comparison: _houses is the private field, Houses would be the public property that sets _houses, as in { get; set; }
+        setHouses([
             // This adds the existing array to the new array ...houses,